asleepace/csa/README.md

-# csa
+# Cryptographically Secure Algorithm

-Cipher Secure Algorithm
+The following algorithm is not cryptographically secure (yet) and should not be used where security is paramount.